MASQ-Project/Node/README.md

 ## Running the MASQ Node

-### MASQ Node User Guide
+### MASQ Node Knowledge Base
-A content rich knowledge base and testing guides are being refined for users with various levels of technical ability.
+A knowledge base and testing resources are being refined for users with various levels of technical ability.
 Please go to [our Knowledge Base](https://docs.masq.ai/masq)

 There you can find further information, guides and configuration examples for running MASQ Node from: